 Taxi: tel: 958-280-654

 You should never carry around large amounts of cash, your passport, or credit cards unless you have to!
 In the crowded touristy areas of Madrid or Barcelona you should be wary of pickpockets.
 In Granada, you should avoid the gypsies begging in a few of the tourist areas.
 They will try to read your palm or give you rosemary.
 These can be ploys to pick your wallet!
-Despite our warnings, every summer session students get pickpocketed.
-NEVER keep money in your back pocket.
+Never keep money in your back pocket or leave your bags unzipped.
+Try to keep backpacks/purses in front of you in crowded places.

 It is not customary in Spain to smile at people you do not know.
-Spanish men could interpret this the wrong way.
-Never walk home alone at night.
+People could interpret this the wrong way.
+Never walk home alone at night, use the buddy system!
 Cabs are very inexpensive in Spain, whenever in doubt just pay the 4 or 5 euros and take a cab.
-Avoid walking in large groups of foreigners.
-Use the buddy system especially at night!
+Avoid being loud in large groups of foreigners.

 INTERNATIONAL MEDICAL INSURANCE